jumpingjoy/watchnationpro/huawei-gt-2-review.md

 The all-day heart rate monitor of Huawei GT 2 keeps tracking your heart rate consistently and accurately during running.
 It shows your resting heart rate as well.
 Once the running mode is enabled in the Huawei Health app, it tracks your running well.
 During the test, the distance, pace, time, etc., are exact only compared to other top-end smartwatches.

-### Huawei GT 2 Review: Sports Activity: Cycling Related Features

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

 #### How well the cycling activity is monitored in Huawei GT 2?

 Our rating: ★★★★☆ | 🙂

-As same as the running activity, the cycling mode can be enabled for tracking and also for finding routes, GPS helps you with a good signal as it has GLONASS and GALILEO signals also for accurate distance and route maps.
+As same as the running activity, the cycling mode can be enabled for tracking and also for finding routes; GPS helps you with a good signal as it has GLONASS and GALILEO signals also for accurate distance and route maps.

-### Huawei GT 2 Review: Sports Activity: Swimming Related Features
-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

 #### How well the swimming activity is tracked in the Huawei GT 2?
 Our rating: ★★★★☆ | 🙂

 Huawei GT 2 comes with 5 ATM water resistance.
 So you can go swimming in the pool and the ocean as well.
 During the test, we couldn't find any lagging in the watch's performance.
 The swim tracking and results from the Huawei Health app are also pretty good.

-### Huawei GT 2 Review: Outdoor Recreation Activity Related Features
-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

 #### How well the outdoor activities can be tracked in the Huawei GT 2?